joelbreit/orchestrai/docs/public/Tasks.md

 - [ ] Music keeps playing when you navigate away
 - [x] ABC editor limits height (scrolls) but ABC formatter does not
 - [x] Have tried to set min-height for formatted ABCBlock component, but it gets overridden somehow
+- [ ] Shows "Enter a vibe above to generate music." for easy compose tab

 ## Features